zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/01-sinhala-amazon.md

 Loss will irritate the rooms.

 [APZ 3.3] (#apz3 .3) {#apz3.3 .ref .apz} "Rooms like someone's pine snake head
-The snake is said “nagaya” from “tub”.
+The snake is said "nagaya" from "tub".
 Circle Serverses In this case, crawling is called Yenui Snake.
 Wakwa Yenui is named. belly singers Reptile name.
 The head down is called Yenui 'Pannu'.
 Heating is being dismantated 'Siringsap' is called.
-The cyst of the bill is called "bilis”.
+The cyst of the bill is called "bilis".
 Zine in the cave Keranui.
 The 'cave' is called.
 For him the groove is called 'sinuthu'. his Since the subject is frictional, the rock is poisonous.
 Since his tongue is two, he name Dujevha.
 The taste is inhaled by two tongue, the name of which is called 'vials'.
 Living in Yamseh